 1. Overwhelming affection

-Once the victim is emotionally invested, the narcissist may switch to a pattern of devaluation, criticism, and abuse, making it difficult for the victim to leave the relationship
+When the victim is emotionally invested, the narcissist may suddenly switch.
+Devaluation, criticism, abuse – a sharp contrast from before.
+This makes it very hard for the victim to leave the relationship.

 2. Constant praise